 Astronomers from the Harvard-Smithsonian Center for Astrophysics report that, when compared with non-interacting field galaxies, the star formation rate does indeed increase in merging spirals, but that the efficiency of star formation does not appear to increase much as the merger progresses, at least in this limited sample.

 Most galaxies, including our own Milky Way, have been influenced by an interaction with another galaxy at some time in their past.
-Interactions between galaxies can trigger an increase in star-formation activity as well an increased level of activity around the nuclear black hole.
+Interactions between galaxies can trigger an increase in star-formation activity as well as an increased level of activity around the nuclear black hole.
 These general behaviors have been reproduced in simulations of merging galaxies, lending confidence to our understanding of the physical mechanisms at work.
-But not all interactions lead to such enhancements, and the reasons are not well understood; meanwhile the strength of the triggering mechanism(s) and many other details remain puzzling.
+But not all interactions lead to such enhancements, and the reasons are not well understood; meanwhile, the strength of the triggering mechanism(s) and many other details remain puzzling.

 Numerous studies have been conducted to observe the evolution of galaxies undergoing interactions.
 Merging galaxies have typically been identified either through their disturbed morphology (such as tidal tails and bridges), their infrared brightness (triggered star formation increases the infrared luminosity), or simply because they are close together.
 The first two methods presuppose the effects, and so tend to have selection biases especially since some distortions may be hard to see (for example, if the galaxies are far away or in the very early stages of merger) while infrared luminosity might in principle be caused by some other phenomena.